What Does “Card was Mailed to Me” EAD Status Mean?

 4. Use Mail Security Options

-If you are concerned about mail safety, consider USPS Signature Confirmation Restricted Delivery, which requires valid ID upon delivery to prevent misdelivery.
+If you are concerned about mail safety, consider USPS Signature Confirmation Restricted Delivery, which requires a valid ID upon delivery to prevent misdelivery.
 If you are often away, you can also authorize someone you trust to receive your mail by filing a Standing Delivery Order with USPS.

 What to Do If Your EAD Card Gets Lost in the Mail?